Colm3na/polkastats-backend-v3/README.md

 ## Hasura demo

-You will need to wait for your substrate-node container to get synced or you could change the following lines in your backend.config.js file
+The crawler needs to wait for your substrate-node container to get synced before starting to collect data.
+You can use an already synced external RPC for instant testing by changing the following lines in your backend.config.js file

 ```